pratikscfr/How-Many-/README.md

 # How Many?
-A Web Application that can detect a hand,segment the hand and count the number os fingers being held.
+An Application that can detect a hand,segment the hand and count the number of fingers being held.

 ## Pre Requisite
 -> OpenCV <br />